 Through the Risk Committee, the Board monitors and reviews the risk management process.
-It considers:
+The following areas were key priorities for the reporting period in line with the Group's terms of reference:

-The material risks facing RCL FOODS and each division, which include the strategic, operational,

-- Key mitigations and the adequacy and effectiveness thereof; - A view on further remedial actions taken in response to the risks identified; - Scrutiny of the material incidents, root causes and associated losses; and - Assessment of the results and performance of various assurance providers.
+- the material risks facing RCL FOODS and each division, which include the strategic, operational, compliance and finance-related risks; - key mitigations and the adequacy and effectiveness thereof; - a view on further remedial actions taken in response to the risks identified; - scrutiny of the material incidents, root causes and associated losses; and - assessment of the results and performance of various assurance providers.